kenahoo/RHadoop-Wiki/Efficient-rmr-techniques.md

 ## R

 It is well known that the R interpreter is no speed daemon.
-Actually more like 50X to 100X C code, and I mean time.
+Actually more like 50X to 100X slower than C code.
 So what to do about it?

 * Nothing.
 It doesn't matter.
-Somebody has said that most widespread, useful algorithms take time linear in the size of the input, linear programming notwithstanding, so the limiting factor is anyway I/O. This argument is great on paper and almost true with big data, but doesn't seem to apply to rmr.
+Somebody has said that most widespread, useful algorithms take time linear in the size of the input, linear programming notwithstanding, so the limiting factor is I/O anyway.
+This argument is great on paper and almost true with big data where linear time algorithms predominate, but doesn't seem to apply to rmr.
 Since hadoop goes to great lengths to optimize I/O minimizing disk seeks, in limited experiments conducted so far jobs were always CPU-limited.
 * Use the compiler.
 While this is a promising technology that is now distributed with the main R distribution, the promised speed gains apply only to a subset of the language. rmr itself is not compiled yet but it will.
 The work on the compiler is active and improvements are expected this year.
 Expect something like 4X speedups as the compiler matures.
 * Write in C or leverage the work of people who did.
 R has a convenient interface for calling C functions and many library functions are written that way.
-For this approach to make a dent in the overall computing time we need most of the time to be spent outside the interpreter executing optimized C code.
-To achieve that, any invocation to C-implemented functions from R has to get a significant chunk of work done to offset the function call overhead.
-A programming style for rmr that makes this more feasible is one where each input record is bigger than what is typical in the tutorial, where a record is set to the smallest unit of information for simplicity's sake, like a single training set data point.
+For this approach to make a dent in the overall computing time we need most of the time to be spent outside the interpreter, executing optimized C code.
+To achieve this, any invocation to C-implemented functions from R has to get a significant chunk of work done to offset the function call overhead.
+A programming style for rmr that makes this more feasible is one where each input record is bigger than a single unit of data.
 This is an efficient style for hadoop in general.
-For instance, instead of a single matrix element, one could store a submatrix in each record.
-In machine learning, one could store a subset of training data points instead of one.
+By comparison, in the [Tutorial] we mostly went the opposite route for simplicity's sake, which is the dominant consideration in that context.
+For instance, instead of a single matrix element, we could have stored a submatrix in each record.
+In machine learning, one could store a subset of training data points instead of a single one.
 By doing this, one can reduce the number of records and thus the number of calls to the map and reduce functions.
-Then it becomes a matter of implementing that function efficiently by using efficient library calls or writing the function in C. In the case of our large sum example, we can switch to a format whereby the value is a vector of k numbers (the key is still null or constant) and modify the mapreduce call as follows:
+Then it becomes a matter of implementing those functions efficiently by using efficient library calls or writing in C. In the case of our large sum example, we can switch to a format whereby the value is a vector of k numbers (the key is still null or constant) and modify the mapreduce call as follows: